Sensitivity of non-radiative cloud-wind interactions to the hydrodynamics solver: Conclusions

 \end{enumerate} Fifteen years after \citet[][]{agertz_fundamental_2007} provided the comparison between an SPH and a grid code for the cloud-wind interaction, we conclude that at a lower density contrast ($\chi = 10$) most methods now agree well on the evolution of dense gas, though at a higher density contrast ($\chi = 100$) significant differences remain, also between non-SPH methods.
 We introduced new metrics to study the properties of mixed intermediate-temperature gas and concluded that for those quantities predictions from cloud-wind interaction studies are still marred by numerical uncertainties.
 Even among the three methods which yield reasonably similar results, i.e. \textsc{mfm}, \textsc{mm} and \textsc{amr}, the relevant timescales differ by a factor two.
-For $\chi = 10$ \textsc{mfv} and \textsc{gdf sph} predict a much slower dispersal of the dense gas, and a corresponding later peak in the mass of intermediate-temperature gas.
+For $\chi = 10$ \textsc{mfv}, \textsc{Sphenix sph}, and particularly \textsc{gdf sph} \footnote{There is significant disagreement with the results in \citet{wadsley_gasoline2_2017}, with our results showing more dense clumps and a slower decrease in the dense gas mass.
+However, the degree and origin of those differences is unclear.}, predict a slower dispersal of the dense gas, and a corresponding later peak in the mass of intermediate-temperature gas.
 For $\chi = 100$ all \textsc{sph} methods show a slower dispersal, though they also differ strongly from each other.
 The covering fractions of intermediate-temperature gas differ even more, with all methods showing different peak times and evolution.
 Hence, we conclude that the effects of the inclusion of additional physics, such as radiative cooling, MHD or physical conduction, should be studied by comparing simulations using both the same and different hydrodynamics methods.
 Ideally, different hydrodynamics methods would be used for any cloud-wind interaction study to both quantify uncertainties and offer greater understanding.